 Why You Should Watch âDepp V Heardâ

-This documentary is for you if you followed the trial, debated with friends, or got lost in TikTok rabbit holes of courtroom clips.
+If you have followed the trial, engaged in debates with friends, or found yourself lost in courtroom clips on TikTok, this documentary is for you.
 But itâs not just about revisiting the dramaâitâs about understanding the bigger conversation around media influence, public opinion, and our complicated relationship with celebrity culture.

-So, mark your calendars for August 16, 2023, grab some popcorn, and get ready to dive deep into the trial that had the world watching. âDepp V Heardâ isnât just a documentaryâitâs a cultural time capsule of one of the most polarising events in recent memory.
+Mark August 16, 2023, in your calendars, grab some popcorn, and prepare to delve deeply into the trial that captivated the world. âDepp V Heardâ isnât just a documentaryâitâs a cultural time capsule of one of the most polarising events in recent memory.

 Will you be watching?